No worries, you have come to the right place. Maybe you have questions like these:

-When problems and challenges occur (and trust me, they do happen) it is the responsible of the board to fix them and to keep the organization going in the right direction.
+When problems and challenges occur (and trust me, they do happen) it is the responsibility of the board to fix them and to keep the organization going in the right direction.

-Fraud, thieft, embezzlement, board members working for their own self interest and other problems can get you placed in jail.
+Fraud, theft, embezzlement, board members working for their own self-interest and other problems can get you placed in jail.

 That’s right: JAIL.
 Do not pass go, do not collect $200.

 The Mistakes that Got Some Board Members Put in Jail

 You may be surprised to know that Harvard University put out a report highlighting the wrongdoings of nonprofit officers and directors from 1999-2002.

 The criminal cases involved monies totaling $1,279,039,532.
 It involved organizations with boards and directors with human service agencies, churches, hospitals, foundations, civic and community groups and more.

 Over 74 of the directors involved went to jail.